jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 Alias ID: `0x8c818c42e2143bf7883b5eb4601188548d5215356e7c149bd4cd6df6511d0594`
 State Controller Address: `rms1qpj8775lmqcudesrfel9f949ptk30mma9twjqza5el08vjww9v927ywt70u`

-We assume that the new Alias ID minted holds enough funds (protocol-defined tokens) to cover the new Outputs that will be generated during this tutorial.
+During this tutorial part it is assumed that the new Alias ID minted holds enough funds (protocol-defined tokens) to cover the new Outputs that will be generated during this tutorial.

 ## Prepare the Alias Output

 ### Obtain the current Alias Output

 Once you have your Alias ID the first step is obtain its current unspent Alias Output through the Indexer Plugin.
-That Alias Output will participate in a transaction that will result in the creation of a new Foundry Output and some minted native tokens.
+Such an Alias Output will participate in a transaction that will result in the creation of a new Foundry Output and some minted native tokens.

 ```typescript
 const aliasId = "0x8c81...";